Making Maltrice

 After the rice has absorbed this additional 375gm(cc) of water place it back in the steamer.

-After steaming again for 40 minutes, remove the cotton parcel of rice and spread the contents on a large tray to cool.
-At this point, when the rice is cool, mix in 250 gms (200gms dry weight) of previously prepared Malt rice with 5 gm of champagne or wine yeast.
+Mix up a slurry of 250 gms (200gms dry weight) of previously prepared Malt rice with a cup full of water.
 Now the rice is sterilized, clean hands are essential when handling the rice

-Place in a clear sterilized container, glass, ceramic or stainless steel is recommended.
+When the rice is cool (very important), place the rice in a clear sterilized container; glass, ceramic or stainless steel is recommended.
+Mix in your slurry of malt rice and 5 gm of of champagne or wine yeast.
 The final secret and essential ingredient is the placing (adhere with a silicone putty) of a shallot or small onion in the sealed brewing container high up on the side away from contact with the rice.
 Cover with a lid (or cling wrap) and keep away from light.

 After one week the process will have finished.
-This delicious wine (21% alc/vol) can be filtered through a kitchen sieve.
+This delicious wine (22% alc/vol) can be filtered through a kitchen sieve.
 The remaining sweet alcoholic rice can be stored in the fridge and used as a desert. it is truly delicious.

 Further filtration can be achieved through coffee filters,fine cloth or bentonite; however the white residue contains wonderful flavors that might be better to leave in place.